Are You Looking for the Best Dallas Drug Attorney?

-Not just a criminal defense lawyer, we are warriors fighting unjust and corrupt government prosecutions with a history of success and a reputation for
+We’re not just criminal defense lawyers.
+We are warriors fighting unjust and corrupt government prosecutions with a history of success and a reputation for

-Attorney Paul Saputo has handled many extremely complex drug cases, including possession, manufacture, delivery and trafficking of marijuana and controlled substances under Texas and federal laws.
+Attorney Paul Saputo has handled many extremely complex drug cases.
+These cases include possession, manufacture, delivery and trafficking of marijuana and controlled substances under Texas and federal laws.

-Because drug crimes can result in serious felony convictions, our criminal law firm has developed aggressive strategies to protect our clients from drug crime convictions.
-When you hire Mr. Saputo as your drug crime defense lawyer, you benefit from the firm’s in-depth strategic research and development in drug crime defense, no matter how serious your charge.
+Because drug crimes can result in serious felony convictions, we have developed aggressive strategies to protect our clients from drug crime convictions.
+When you hire Mr. Saputo as your Dallas drug crime attorney, you benefit from the firm’s in-depth strategic research and development in drug crime defense.

-As a client, you will also benefit from the entire firm.
-We have a team of dedicated professionals, including multiple paralegals, attorneys, an in-house investigator and external investigation staff.
-An in-depth and highly educated understanding of search and seizure law is just the beginning; we also hit the ground through our extensive investigatory experience and resources.
+As a client, you will also benefit from the resources of the entire firm.
+We have a team of dedicated professionals, including paralegals and external investigation staff.
+We have an in-depth and highly educated understanding of search and seizure law.
+And we leverage our legal knowledge with our extensive investigatory experience and resources.

 Have you been charged with a Drug Offense?
 Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.

-Are you fighting a charge for Drug Possession, Possession of a Controlled Substance, Delivery, Manufacture or other Drug Crime?
+Do you need a Dallas drug lawyer to fight a charge for Drug Possession, Possession of a Controlled Substance, Delivery, Manufacture or other Drug Crime?

 Unfortunately, police frequently arrest people who are guilty of nothing more than being in the wrong place or being with the wrong crowd.
 Drugs are easy to hide, and you might be right next to a stash of illegal drugs without even knowing it.
 And to make matters worse, the law does not make it easy to explain when someone “possesses” drugs.
 How close do the drugs have to be to you to possess them?
 What if you don’t know the drugs are there?
 What if the drugs belong to someone else?
 All of these are considerations that we take into account in preparing and defending your drug crimes case.
 You need to schedule an appointment with us to go over your case in detail.
 Once we have reviewed the facts of your you case, we can guide you through the process of beating a drug charge.